nakanoasaservice/injecfn/README.md

 ### 1. Define Your Dependencies

 First, define the types for the services or values your function will depend on.
-These can be interfaces, type aliases, or even simple functions.

 ```typescript
 // A function-based dependency